$125 off any CGM Plan. Use code FALL125

 nerves

 Did you know that your body has miles and miles of nerve cells?
 Nerves are an essential part of the body—they help us think, move, and feel.
-Nerves are made up of long, thin nerve cells with a core of tissue called the axon, which sends signals from the brain to the rest of your body including the heart.
+Nerves comprise long, thin cells with a core of tissue called the axon, which sends signals from the brain to the rest of your body.
 The myelin sheath is a layer of fat that surrounds the axon and helps to protect it.

-Nerves are also crucial in helping us process information from our senses, such as sight, sound, and touch.
-Without nerves, we would be living in a world of darkness, silence, and stillness.
-Since your nerves are so essential, it’s no surprise that being aware of the warning signs of nerve damage is vital for more than just quick pain relief.
+Nerves are also crucial in helping us to process information from our senses, such as sight, sound, and touch.
+Since your nerves are so essential, it’s no surprise that being aware of the warning signs of nerve damage is vital for more than just quick pain relief!

 How Does Nerve Damage Happen?